DataScience-ArtificialIntelligence/kbase-graphrag-serv/README.md

 ## Initialisation steps for AWS EC2:
 Connect your Neo4j AuraDB instance to your EC2 instance.
 Generate your .pem (for UNIX) certificate to authorise SCP transfer from EC2.

-(If running locally) Pull the following docker image from either:
+(Run Locally) Pull the following docker image from either:
 * DockerHub - https://hub.docker.com/r/docker/genai
 * Github - https://github.com/docker/genai-stack

+After pulling the image replace the files with the same names i.e. chains.py and cs_bot_papers.py found under the genai-stack folder in this repo.
+Replace information such as your neo4j credentials and Open-ai key or Ollama URL in cs_bot_papers.py.

 Execute the following commands in your local terminal to copy your code onto the EC2 Instance -